10 Kindergarten Math Games That Actually Work (Singapore Parents)

 What it builds: Non-standard measurement, comparison, estimation

-"How many hand-spans wide is the table?"
-"How many of your footsteps from the bedroom to the kitchen?"
-This introduces measurement concepts without rulers or centimetres, which is exactly what the NEL framework recommends for preschoolers.
+"How many hand-spans wide is the dining table?"
+"How many of your footsteps is it from the bedroom to the kitchen?"
+These are the kinds of questions that make a five-year-old feel like a proper scientist.

 Game 6: The Coin Sorting Game